microsoft/vsts-extension-samples/README.md

 ### Build inspector

 Demonstrates advanced extension concepts like AMD loading, using UI controls, history, and more.
-This sample is written in TypeScript and must be built before it can be installed.
-Open readme.md for instructions.
+This sample is written in TypeScript.
+The compiled JS files are included in the /out directory, but changes will need to be re-compiled.
+Open readme.txt for instructions.

 ### UI